Here’s what you should do if your phone charger gets wet:

 With simple dabs, the cloth will absorb as much water as it can.

-Sometimes, you might need to use multiple cloths (or dry the first cloth) in order to absorb all the water.
-That’s fine.
+Sometimes, you might need to use several towels (or dry the first cloth) in order to absorb all the water.

 These devices can often hold more water than it would seem at a glance.